vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 KNOLSKAPE hired an open-source Learning Management System (LMS) as the foundation upon which the intended system would be developed.

 ### My Role
 I was leading the UX for this project, which involved revamping the design of an existing learning management system from the ground up.
-In addition to gathering requirements from stakeholders, translating the requirements to prototypes, I have also conducted usability tests with internal employees in order to ensure that the proposed designs were user-centric.
+In addition to gathering requirements from stakeholders, translating the requirements to prototypes, I conducted usability tests with internal employees in order to ensure that the proposed designs were user-centric.

 ## ACT 1 - Usability first